Kernix13/rural-homestead/livable-sheds-notes.md

 - <ins>you will want to work with a shed company that offers upgrades to your shed such as insulated egress windows and drywall corners to help you meet home requirements</ins>.
 - Also make sure your shed company offers **certified, engineered drawings** for their sheds
 - **Shed delivery** is also an important part of the overall shed experience
-- consider the following _upgrades_: Insulated Egress Windows, Pre-Hung Insulated Doors, Transom Dormers, Hurricane Ties on Rafters, Collar Ties in Rafters, Drywall 3-Member Corners, 12" OC Floor Joists, House wrap under Siding, Interior Wall Height Studs, Tar Paper under Shingles, Ridge Vent
+- Consider the following _upgrades_: Insulated Egress Windows, Pre-Hung Insulated Doors, Transom Dormers, Hurricane Ties on Rafters, Collar Ties in Rafters, Drywall 3-Member Corners, 12" OC Floor Joists, House wrap under Siding, Interior Wall Height Studs, Tar Paper under Shingles, Ridge Vent

 ### Delivery